tterb/Atomic-Design-UI/README.md

 <i>Atomic Design</i> also features a custom icon set, which aims to integrate distinct custom icons <br>
 with the best aspects of popular icon packages to provide improved visual-grepping of <br>
-project files, while also preventing the alignment issues that plague <br> many icon package and theme combinations.
+project files, while also preventing the alignment issues that plague <br> many icon packages and theme combinations.
 </p>
 <br>